The options are endless when you’ve got the best vodka on your bar cart.

 Sip it chilled, top it up with soda or mix it into a cocktail; it’s impossible to go wrong with Absolut vodka.
 In fact, the brand is so popular that we maintain an up-to-date list of Absolut Vodka bottles and prices to help you find the best option on the market.

 Unlike other vodkas, Grey Goose is only distilled once.
 Best served neat, Grey Goose is one of the original ultra-premium vodkas on the market and offers a delightfully crisp taste with a smooth finish.
-This smoothness can be attributed to the fact that Grey Goose is distilled five times.
 It’s one of the creamiest vodkas available, with a clear, grainy nose and a peppery palate with a hint of star anise.

-Its expertise comes with thanks to its master distiller, who combines alpine spring water with French winter wheat.
+Its expertise comes with thanks to its master distiller, who combines Gensac spring water with French winter wheat.
 The result is a hint of burnt charcoal mixed with a dash of sweetness and a touch of spice.

 Grey Goose is produced entirely in France, from the high-quality wheat used in the initial production to the glass and packaging used to bottle the vodka.

 It’s a vodka that combines superior ingredients and expertise to create a deliciously smooth spirit that’s endlessly enjoyable to drink.
 Check our Grey Goose in-depth review to learn more about this outstanding vodka.

 Svedka’s accessible price makes it an excellent brand of vodka to keep in the liquor cabinet at all times.
-Produced from Swedish winter wheat and distilled five times, it’s a column-distilled vodka with a peppery bite after an initial sweet note.
+Produced from winter wheat and distilled four times, it’s a column-distilled vodka with a peppery bite after an initial sweet note.

-Svedka, whose name is a combination of “Swedish” and “vodka”, is definitely a crowd-pleaser, with a bottle that’s inexpensive but promises to mix well.
+Svedka, whose name is a combination of the words “Svenska” (Swedish) and “Vodka”, is definitely a crowd-pleaser, with a bottle that’s inexpensive but promises to mix well.
 For best results, chill this vodka for a few hours before stirring or shaking it into your favorite cocktail.